• (416) 903-9323 2045 Dufferin Street, Suite 210, Toronto, ON, M6E 3R4 (View Map) 80 Main St W, Grimsby, ON L3M 1R6 (View Map)

 Triple Negative Breast Cancer

 One of the most aggressive types of Breast Cancer known in oncology is the Triple Negative (TN) type, which means that the surface receptors of the Cancer Cells are negative for the Hormone Receptors (Estrogen and Progesterone) as well to the Epidermal Growth Factor (Her 2Neu).
-The main features of this type of breast cancer is that it affects younger women (at their thirties or forties), usually present at an advanced or sometimes terminal stages, but the most important fact it that, they usually respond poorly to chemotherapy and this is translated into a poor survival figures for patients with this disease that come down to a median survival of 1 year for patients with stage 4 disease, and unfortunately, nearly all patients with stage 4 disease die from breast cancer.
+The main feature of this type of breast cancer is that it affects younger women (in their thirties or forties), usually present at advanced or sometimes terminal stages, but the most important fact it that, they usually respond poorly to chemotherapy and this is translated into a poor survival figures for patients with this disease that come down to a median survival of 1 year for patients with stage 4 disease, and unfortunately, nearly all patients with stage 4 disease die from breast cancer.

 What are the reasons that make this disease so aggressive?

-In 2015, a group of researchers in Vanderbilt School of Medicine Nashville, Tennessee (Vandaga et al 2015 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4270831/pdf/nihms609530.pdf revealed that, the Triple Negative Breast Cancer is not a single disease entity, they exhibit a few different disease entities, each one of them is unique in biology and cell signals that makes them not responsive to the usual standard chemotherapy.
-One type of them (called Basal cell type 1) responds to the Chemotherapy Cisplatin which is not usually given for the Triple Negative Breast Cancer, and another type called mesenchymal type that responds to Dasatinib a biological agent not chemotherapy.
-Furthermore, a third type called LAR responsde to the well know hormonal blockage agent (Antiandrogen) Bicalutamide, a well know drug that is used for treatment of prostate cancer, and carries the name (Casodex).So, this research is actually a revolution in the treatment of this disease.
+In 2015, a group of researchers at Vanderbilt School of Medicine Nashville, Tennessee (Vandaga et al 2015 revealed that Triple Negative Breast Cancer is not a single disease entity, it exhibits a few different disease entities, each one of them is unique in biology and cell signals that make them not responsive to the usual standard chemotherapy.
+One type of them (called Basal cell type 1) responds to the Chemotherapy Cisplatin which is not usually given for Triple Negative Breast Cancer, and another type called mesenchymal type responds to Dasatinib a biological agent, not chemotherapy.
+Furthermore, a third type called LAR responds to the well-known hormonal blockage agent (Antiandrogen) Bicalutamide, a well-known drug that is used for the treatment of prostate cancer, and carries the name (Casodex).
+So, this research is a revolution in the treatment of this disease.

-Why this research is a revolution in the Management of triple Negative Breast Cancer?
+Why this research is a revolution in the Management of triple-negative breast Cancer?

-The major drawbacks of using these chemotherapy regimens are simply treating this type of resistant cancer with low effective therapies, suppressing the immune system with this powerful medications and immune suppressors with a very low or even no gain, not to mention the huge medical and health costs that result from buying the chemotherapies to recruiting the staff who administer these chemotherapies, doing a long list of blood works and most important is hospital admissions for patients who develop very low immunity and have to be admitted for treating febrile neutropenia or severe thrombocytopenia that exhaust the country’s financial and economic resources with no great success in disease management.
+The major drawbacks of using these chemotherapy regimens are simply treating this type of resistant cancer with low effective therapies, suppressing the immune system with this powerful medication and immune suppressors with a very low or even no gain, not to mention the huge medical and health costs that result from buying the chemotherapies to recruiting the staff who administer these chemotherapies, doing a long list of blood works and most important is hospital admissions for patients who develop very low immunity and have to be admitted for treating febrile neutropenia or severe thrombocytopenia that exhaust the country’s financial and economic resources with no great success in disease management.

 What is the solution?